mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 -> [1,3,5]
 {% endhighlight %}

-Now this is why these two techniques are pretty rad.
-We've created a bunch of small, reusable functions that we can pass around, supply as arguments to other functions and partially apply to construct new functions.
+Now this is why these two techniques are awesome.
+We've created a pretty useful utility function that will return all the odd numbers in an array, but we've build it using a bunch of small, reusable functions as building blocks.

 ................................